-On the 18th of May 1844, which was a Saturday, a well-dressed gentleman stood outside a mean dwelling in a street in Lambeth.
-The weather was showery, and there was a slight chill in the air.
+On 18 May1844, which was a Saturday, a well-dressed gentleman stood outside a mean dwelling in a street in Lambeth.
+The weather was showery and there was a slight chill in the air.
 Even as the light was beginning to fade, children were playing in the street.
-Their fathers were porters and cabinet makers, wheelwrights and labourers, and their mothers were needlewomen and dressmakers.
+Their fathers were porters and cabinet makers, wheelwrights and labourers, and their mothers were needlewomen and dressmakers

-In a word, he was a victim of the begging letter, a branch of the persuasive arts in which John Walker, of Mitre Street in Lambeth, was a seasoned practitioner.
-In fact, when he wrote his first letter to Dickens at his Marylebone address at 1 Devonshire Terrace, Walker was living not in Lambeth but in Westminster, at 9 Upper Crown Street, He was a married man with four children.
+In a word, he was a victim of the begging letter, a branch of the persuasive arts in which John Walker of Mitre Street in Lambeth was a seasoned practitioner.
+When he wrote his first letter to Dickens at his Marylebone address at 1 Devonshire Terrace, Walker was living not in Lambeth but at 9 Upper Crown Street in Westminster.
+He was a married man with four children.

-Dickens, familiar as he was with the writers of begging letters, was clearly wary of Walker from the outset, and, having received this first letter, he dropped his brother Fred a note at the Treasury, where he was employed as a clerk, asking him to look into the matter.
-But he was certainly ready to help, if help was needed, and when Fred duly visited Upper Crown Street, and later described to his brother what he had seen there, Dickens sent a servant down to Walker with a sovereign and a suit of clothes.
+Dickens, familiar as he was with the writers of begging letters, was clearly wary of Walker from the outset.
+So, on receiving this first letter, he dropped his brother Fred a note at the Treasury, where he was employed as a clerk, asking him to look into the matter.
+But he was certainly ready to help, if help was needed, and, when Fred duly visited Upper Crown Street and later described to his brother what he had seen there, Dickens sent a servant down to Walker with a sovereign and a suit of clothes.

 Before long Walker wrote a second letter to Dickens, in which he asked quite specifically for help with rent.
 He had not been able to pay his landlord for the last thirteen weeks, or so he claimed, and at four shillings rent a week his arrears amounted to two pounds and twelve shillings.
 He was staring disaster in the face, he went on, and his landlord was threatening to turn him and his family out into the street if he did not pay the sum immediately.

-Dickens dispatched a servant with money for the indigent Walkers, and the next day he received the following gracious acknowledgement, sent from Upper Crown Street and dated the 30th of March:
+Dickens dispatched a servant with money for the indigent Walkers, and the next day he received the following gracious acknowledgement, sent from Upper Crown Street and dated 30 March:

-Walker signed off with an expression of his and his wife’s gratitude, which Dickens must have felt to be a touching gesture, if sincere.
+Walker signed off with an expression of his and his wife’s gratitude, which Dickens must have felt to be a touching gesture if sincere.
 One can well imagine his quandary.
 If he had indeed saved a struggling family from eviction, then his money had been put to good use.
-He had shown the very generosity of spirit in the face of greed and cruelty that he had placed at the heart of A Christmas Carol, which he had published only a few months previously in December 1843.
+In the face of greed and cruelty he had shown the very generosity of spirit he had placed at the heart of A Christmas Carol, which he had published only a few months previously in December 1843.
 In a sense he had used the proceeds of his popular novella to carry out this important act of charity.

-A few weeks later, on the 3rd of May, Walker sent another letter to Dickens.
+A few weeks later, on 3 May, Walker sent another letter to Dickens.
 He and his wife and their four children had now moved down to Lambeth, where they had taken up residence in the little house at 5 Mitre Street.
-He had Dickens to thank for their escape from Westminster, and, although he was obliged to pay two guineas a month for the rent of the new house, he had every hope of eventually being able to “get on”, and to this end he had let off part of the house to a lodger.
+He had Dickens to thank for their escape from Westminster, and, although he was obliged to pay two guineas a month for the rent of the new house, he had every hope of eventually being able to ‘get on’.
+To this end he had let off part of the house to a lodger.

 However, he needed money urgently.
 Many essential items had to be purchased, starting with a water butt.
 Five pounds would see him through these latest difficulties.
 He would now ask his benefactor to help again, either by offering security to a loan society for the sum required, or, if he would be kind enough, by agreeing to advance the money against punctual repayments of a pound a month.

 Walker concluded the letter with an emotional appeal to the effect that without the help of a friend he would surely once more sink into destitution.
-By now, though, he was pushing his luck, and Dickens replied the very same day, saying that he could not give him any further help.
+By now, though, he was pushing his luck, and by way of reply Dickens said that he could not give him any further help.
 In spite of the rebuff Walker wrote another letter, in which he made a shocking revelation:

 I shall be eternally grateful to you, and so will my poor wife.
 Could you see her, I am sure you would do it.
 Pray forgive me, and do oblige me this once.

 As far as we know, Dickens ignored Walker’s letter.
-But either Walker was facing a genuine emergency, or he was merely being deceitful and manipulative, for on the 9th of May he wrote again, raising the stakes alarmingly:
+But either Walker was facing a genuine emergency or he was merely being deceitful and manipulative, for on 9 May he wrote again, raising the stakes alarmingly: